Chapter 19: The Tragedy at Ong Thanh 062025

 over a mile on one of these trails in less than 15 minutes.
 One of the

-reasons Welch and Kasik fared so well in the battle on the sixteenth of
+reasons Welch and Kasik fared so well in the battle on October 16 was

-October was because they had turned east from their straight-line march
+that they had turned east from their straight-line march just 300 meters

-just 300 meters before crossing this same ox cart trail.
-Triet had been
+before crossing this same ox cart trail.
+Triet had been waiting for them

-waiting for them to reach that trail.
-By switching directions, Clark and
+to reach that trail.
+By switching directions, Clark and Kasik had

-Kasik had unknowingly foiled the ambush.
-Today, on the seventeenth, the
+unknowingly foiled the ambush.
+Today, on the seventeenth, the Americans

-Americans did not switch directions before intersecting this
+did not switch directions before intersecting this well-maintained ox

-well-maintained ox cart trail, and it had taken them two hours to get
+cart trail, and it had taken them two hours to get there.
+That was

-there.
-That was plenty of time for Triet to prepare a large ambush,
+plenty of time for Triet to prepare a large ambush, using primarily

-using mostly support troops to kick things off and keeping his weakened
+support troops to kick things off and keeping his weakened and starving

 Yes, captured documents and later captured prisoners revealed

-that Triet was originally ordered to leave this area around Lai Khe and
+that Triet was initially ordered to leave this area around Lai Khe and

 join other forces for a planned attack on a place named Loc Ninh.
 He